Paparoa Track

-The Paparoa Track is a 55.7 km shared hiking and mountain biking track located in Paparoa National Park in the South Island of New Zealand.
+The Paparoa Track is a 55.7 km shared hiking and mountain biking track in Paparoa National Park on the South Island of New Zealand.
 The track was created as a memorial for the 29 miners who lost their lives in the Pike River Mine disaster.
 The track is the tenth Great Walk to be created and has been fully open since 1 March 2020.
 It was the first addition to the Great Walks in 25 years.

 Gold mining history

 From around 1864, there was a gold rush in the Paparoa foothills, leading to the establishment of the town of Blackball.
 The gold was found in quartz reefs, requiring ore-crushing machinery for extraction.
 Following the discovery of a reef high in the mountains above Blackball, the Croesus Gold Mining Company was formed in 1896, to attract the investment necessary to pay for the machinery and the development of a mine.
 In 1901, the Garden Gully Company took over the operation and in 1904 they moved a large stamper battery into the range.
 Insufficient gold was recovered to make the operation viable, and the company was dissolved two years later.

 One of the legacies of this early gold mining activity is the Croesus Track, which crosses the Paparoa Range from Blackball in the Grey Valley to Barrytown on the Tasman Sea Coast.
 The Croesus Track fell into disuse after mining ceased, but in the 1970s, a team led by Ces Clark, a Blackball resident and Forest Service ranger, set about re-opening the track.
 The first section of the Paparoa Track, starting from the Blackball end, follows the Croesus Track to top of the Paparoa Range.
 A new hut on the bush edge is named in honour of Ces Clark.